transumption/mix-to-nix/README.md

 ## Quirks

-`:git` dependencies are flat, so they are assumed to depend on every other entry in `mix.lock`.
-If this is undesirable, you can override `beamDeps` via `overlay`.
+`:git` dependencies are flat, so they are assumed to depend on every non-Git entry in `mix.lock`.
+If this is undesirable, or if you want to make Git deps depend on each other, you can override `beamDeps` via `overlay`.

 If you have dependencies that require Rebar3 plugins (such as `pc` or `rebar3_hex`), add them to `mix.exs` deps.
 These are normally unpinned and